By the Antipodean Blogger

 All of these conversations could help generate much unique, highly productive and interesting academic work.

-Ongoing conversations thus structured and regularised would enable all involved to get to be better able to talk together, learn together, and form better relationships.
+Ongoing conversations thus structured and regularized would enable all involved to get to be better able to talk together, learn together, and form better relationships.

 All of which should help the build-up collective purpose and good will, or what is called social or “diplomatic” capital.
 Wellington could, thereby, become something of a unique regional, even a global, “diplomatic village”.